-Maple Chipotle Roasted Sweet Potatoes and Brussels Sprouts the kind of vegetable side dish that has everyone asking for seconds!
-The veggies are coated in a blend of butter, maple syrup and ground chipotle pepper.
+These Maple Chipotle Roasted Sweet Potatoes and Brussels Sprouts are the kind of vegetable side dish that has everyone asking for seconds.
+To make these roasted veggies stand out, I coated them in a blend of butter, maple syrup and ground chipotle pepper.
 After roasting, both the sweet potatoes and Brussels sprouts are crispy on the outside, tender on the inside and sweet spicy all over.
+So tasty!

 Bread and Rolls